 Read Time: 3 Minutes

-POWERHOME Solar is breaking new ground in adding western Pennsylvania to the list of markets it serves, giving homeowners in that area the opportunity to join the clean energy revolution happening all around the U.S. What incentives exist for Pennsylvania homeowners thinking about going solar?
-There are three big ones.
+POWERHOME Solar is breaking new ground in adding western Pennsylvania to the list of markets it serves, giving homeowners in that area the opportunity to join the clean energy revolution happening all around the U.S. What financial incentives exist for Pennsylvania homeowners thinking about going solar?
+There are three big solar energy incentives.

-By installing a solar system at your home, eligible taxpayers can receive a 30 percent federal tax credit on qualified expenses through 2019.
+By installing a solar system for your Pennsylvania home, eligible taxpayers can receive a 30 percent federal tax credit on qualified expenses through 2019.
 That rate will decrease to 26 percent in 2020 and 22 percent in 2021.
-So if you want the most bang for your tax credit dollar, you have 14 months to act.
+So if you want the most bang for your tax credit dollar, you have to act now.
 Four percent reductions in successive years after 2019 may not sound like much, but when we’re dealing with systems that can be priced in the tens of thousands of dollars, those small percentages mean a great deal.
 Consult your tax professional to determine your eligibility for solar tax credits.